therealrooster/iot-motion-sensor/README.md

 3. Data in DynamoDB can be extracted into output.csv using the [DynamoDBtoCSV]( https://github.com/edasque/DynamoDBtoCSV) tool.
 4. Data in output.csv can be graphed with graph_data.py script.

+### Notes
+* When using pymakr, atom must have administrative rights, otherwise the device will not be able to connect.